Ratio of Debt-to-Income

 How to figure the qualifying ratio

-In general, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+For the most part, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

 With a 28/36 ratio